api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 The auctioneer then awards the winning bid on the OevAuctionHouse contract with the encoded transaction which contains the signatures and conditional update.
-The collateral locked for the winning bid is then deducted from the searcher's balance.

 7. <b>Triggering the oracle update</b>